LANDLORD AND TENANT LEASE AGREEMENT TEMPLATE

-Tenant is required to obtain and maintain, at Tenant’s expense, insurance that will cover bodily injury, personal injury, and property damage, occurring on the Rental Property, and naming Landlord as an additional insured.
+Tenant is required to obtain and maintain, at Tenant’s expense, renter’s insurance that will cover bodily injury, personal injury, and property damage, occurring on the Rental Property.
 Tenant will provide proof of this insurance coverage to Landlord.

-Panda Tip: You may want to modify the language of this paragraph somewhat, or eliminate it.
-Talk with your insurance company and make sure that whether through your own insurance or Tenant insurance, you are covered in case someone slips and falls and and sues, or the Tenant causes property damage, or similar types of events.
+You may want to modify the language of this paragraph somewhat, or eliminate it if not required.
+Talk with your insurance company and make sure that whether through your own insurance, or Tenant insurance, you are covered in case someone slips and falls and sues, or the Tenant causes property damage, or similar types of events.

-Panda Tip: You might want to have a 24 hour advance notice timeframe in this agreement, but in practice it might be good to give a little more notice when you can.
+You might want to have a minimum 24 hour advance notice timeframe in this agreement, but in practice it might be good to give a little more notice when you can.

 If not specified otherwise above, any notices required under this Agreement will be served on the other party at the following:

-Panda Tip: Email boxes can be tricky sometimes, as can spam filters.
+Email boxes can be tricky sometimes, as spam filters can occasionally keep recipients from seeing non-spam email.
 Due to the importance of contact notices, this ensures that the recipient actually gets the notice.

 When the tenancy under this Agreement ends, Tenant will be required to do the following: empty and clean the Rental Property such that it is clean, sanitary, and good condition, subject only to ordinary wear and tear, return all keys to Landlord, and provide Landlord with a forwarding address for purposes of return of security deposit or other necessary communications.